DavidBSauer/OGT_prediction/README.md

 See: Sauer & Wang.
 Prediction of Optimal Growth Temperature using only Genome Derived Features (2018) https://doi.org/10.1101/273094

 ## Requirements
-Requires: Python3, BioPython, Numpy, SciPy, Sklearn, MatPlotLib, MatPlotLib-Venn, BCBio-GFF, tqdm, tRNAscan-SE, Bedtools, Barrnap, GeneMarkS.
+Requires: Python3, BioPython, Numpy, SciPy, Sklearn, MatPlotLib, MatPlotLib-Venn, BCBio-GFF, tqdm, tRNAscan-SE, Bedtools, Barrnap, Prodigal.

-In practice, there is a bash script "Ubuntu_setup.bash" that will install everything except GeneMarkS automatically.
-(Tested on Ubuntu 18.04 LTS)
+In practice, there is a bash script "Ubuntu_setup.bash" that will install everything.

 Run as:
 ```
 ./Ubuntu_setup.bash
 ```
-After installing GeneMarkS, edit the external_tools.txt file with absolute path to gmsn.pl.
-Then copy external_tools.txt into the feature_calculation and prediction directories.

 ## Usage
 ### Feature Calculation